Blackpool F.C.: Training facility

 Blackpool's training ground, currently known as the e-Energy Training Centre, is located in the Squires Gate area of Blackpool's South Shore.
 It has been used, with minimal upkeep, since the 1940s.
 It was described by Blackpool manager Ian Holloway as a "hell hole" in 2009, shortly after which chairman Karl Oyston pledged to build a new facility.
 "We are never going back to our training ground again," explained Holloway.
 "Every player this club has ever had hates it, and every player we have is frightened of it.
 It is a horrible environment to work in."
 In 2009, with the training ground frozen, Holloway attempted to train on Blackpool's beach, but that too was iced over.
 An initial plan was to use the facilities of Fylde Rugby Club, but training is still held at the two-pitch Squires Gate, however, and no development has come to fruition.

 In August 2014, former Blackpool defender Alex Baptiste reminisced on his time at Squires Gate: "No balls in training, having to run on the beach because the pitch had been frozen for two weeks, no food after training, leaks in the Portacabins, having to buy our own weights – just random stuff like that!
 It was definitely an experience!"

 In June 2020, the club purchased a modular building for the training ground.
 It includes changing facilities for players and staff, along with eating areas, meeting rooms and medical facilities.

 A site for a new training facility, bordering the Grange Park Estate and Baines School on Garstang Road, was purchased in May 2022.
 The new training facility, combined with replacing Bloomfield Road's temporary East Stand with a permanent structure, is estimated to cost between £30 and £40 million.
+A planning application was expected to be submitted in May 2023.

 Managers

-There have been 37 full-time managers of Blackpool F.C. (including repeat appointments).
-The longest-serving manager was Joe Smith, who occupied the role for 23 years;

-Michael Appleton, meanwhile, lasted 65 days in his first stint in the role.
-The club has, on average, appointed a new manager just under every three years.
-As of January 2023, the club has had eleven full-time managers in as many years.
+Including repeat appointments, there have been 43 full-time managers of Blackpool F.C., the first being Bill Norman between 1918 and 1923.
+The longest-serving manager was Joe Smith, who occupied the role for 23 years; Michael Appleton, meanwhile, lasted 65 days in the role in his first stint at the club.
+Blackpool has, on average, appointed a new manager just under every three years.
+As of October 2025, the club has had fourteen full-time managers in thirteen years.

-There have been four repeat appointments: Bob Stokoe, Allan Brown, Simon Grayson and Michael Appleton.
+There have been five repeat appointments: Bob Stokoe, Allan Brown, Simon Grayson, Michael Appleton and Neil Critchley.

 In 2014, Jose Riga became the club's first foreign manager.

 In 2020, Neil Critchley became the first appointment to be known as a head coach.